 Social proof is something you can never get enough of.
 Having more and more social proof in the form of product reviews and social media shout-outs from happy customers is priceless to the growth of your business.

 User-generated content helps showcase the “human” side of your business.
-It is the most trusted variety of content which increases your brand’s authenticity in the minds of customers.
+It is the most trusted variety of content that increases your brand’s authenticity in the minds of customers.

 Again, we have numbers to back this up – social media campaigns that involve UGC see a big lift in engagement.
 Particularly on Facebook, user-generated content featuring a brand drove 6.9x higher engagement than brand-generated content, according to a benchmark report by Mavrck.